Adapting to Life in the UK

 anything while you are here, please visit the Student Advice

-Desk (in the Holgate Building) or email Chloe Thomas the
+Desk (in the Holgate Building) or email the International

 We are now offering appointments with International